top of page

 Sustainability Committee

-The Sustainability Committee orchestrates the Chamber's eco-focused events, including the flagship Green and Blue Event.
+Chaired by Mike Fernandez and co-chaired by Irela Bagué, the SFLHCC Sustainability Committee orchestrates the Chamber's eco-focused events, including the flagship Sustainability Lunch and Panel Discussion.
 This annual gathering features a panel discussion to educate and engage attendees on critical environmental issues.
 The event promotes awareness, encourages actionable change, and focuses on reducing waste, conserving resources, and fostering sustainable behaviors within the community and beyond.
 The committee strives to drive meaningful impact and inspire eco-friendly practices through its initiatives.

 Roland Sanchez, Mayor Daniella Levine Cava, and Liliam Lopez